-When not employed with Apple, eBay or Cooper, I have been heading up my own, nimble, Silicon Valley-based experience design consultancy.
+When not employed with Apple, eBay or Huawei, I have been heading up my own, nimble, Silicon Valley-based experience design consultancy.

 I have been partnering with individuals, start-ups, organizations, and companies to humanize technology closing the loop from print to screen through the creation of integrated design solutions.